-Andrew W. M. Smith is a Reader in Contemporary History at the University of Chichester.
-In the past he has also worked as a Teaching Fellow at University College London, and an Associate Lecturer at Brunel University London, Queen Mary, University of London and a Reader in Contemporary History at the University of Chichester.
+Andrew W. M. Smith is a Lecturer in Liberal Arts at Queen Mary, University of London.
+In the past he has also worked as a Teaching Fellow at University College London, an Associate Lecturer at Brunel University London, Queen Mary, University of London and a Reader in Contemporary History at the University of Chichester.
 He studied Modern History at The University of St Andrews (MA (hons First Class), 2007; MLitt (Distinction), 2008 and attained a PhD (London), 2012 from Queen Mary, University of London after a period of research supervised by Professor Julian Jackson.
 He was also awarded an MBA (Distinction) at the University of Chichester after studying as a Degree Apprentice.
 Andrew is a Fellow of the Higher Education Academy (FHEA), Fellow of the Royal Historical Society (FRHistS), and Chartered Manager with the CMI (CMgr).

 - Terror and Terroir: The Winegrowers of the Languedoc and Modern France (Manchester University Press, September 2016)